-The framework comprises two legislative arms that, subject to certain exemptions, treat all cryptocurrencies, digital coins and tokens as the same for regulatory purposes and use the term "digital assets" to identify them all.
+The framework comprises two legislative arms that treat all cryptocurrencies, digital coins and tokens as the same for regulatory purposes and use the term "digital assets" to identify them all.
 The Digital Asset Business Act ("DABA") introduced a licensing regime for businesses seeking to conduct "digital asset business" (defined below) whilst the Digital Asset Issuance Act ("DAIA") introduced a regime to regulate persons seeking to carry on a "digital asset issuance" (defined below).

 The Bermuda government also introduced an Insurtech Sandbox as an additional licensing regime designed to promote innovation in the use of technology in the insurance and reinsurance sectors.
-The government is currently in the process of widening the scope of the Sandbox regime to encompass other industry sectors, including funds and investment business.
+Effective 2023, the government has widened the scope of the Sandbox regime to encompass investment business to promote the offering of innovative products and testing of new technologies and delivery methods.
+Bermuda undertakings can now apply for the "test" licence under the Investment Business Act 2003 pursuant to which a person may carry on one or more investment activities within the controlled environment of the Bermuda Monetary Authority's ("BMA") general regulatory sandbox, and may offer innovative products and test new technologies and delivery methods in such a manner as agreed with the BMA.
 Bermuda also introduced one of the world's first digital asset business bank licensing regimes that provides for a banking licence to be issued to persons seeking to provide traditional banking services to the digital asset sector.
 Jewel Bank is the first bank to be issued a DABA and banking licence under the regime.

-The Bermuda government has announced that it will be launching a blockchain-based stimulus token for use in Bermuda's retail market and which will be a Bermuda dollar-backed stablecoin using technology developed by one of the first companies to be regulated under the DABA in Bermuda.
+The Bermuda government has announced that it will be launching a blockchain-based stimulus token for use in Bermuda's retail market and which will be a Bermuda dollarbacked stablecoin using technology developed by one of the first companies to be regulated under the DABA in Bermuda.
 The government has also been working on numerous other technology projects to further enhance the island's digital infrastructure, including the development of a digital ID system that meets internationally recognised standards of both privacy and anti-money laundering and anti-terrorist financing ("AML/ATF") regulation and the introduction of submarine cabling legislation to protect both the environment surrounding the island and the submarine cables themselves that are the core infrastructure supporting the digital asset sector.
 Bermuda has developed a collaborative business culture that involves government and industry working together to create opportunity and commercial success with a truly independent, actively engaged and globally recognised regulator maintaining the balance between the promotion of innovation and adherence to worldwide standards of regulation, compliance and transparency.

-The Bermuda Monetary Authority ("BMA"), as Bermuda's financial sector regulator, is a member of the Global Financial Innovation Network ("GFiN") and also a member of the GFiN Coordination Group.
-GFiN was created to provide an efficient mechanism for innovators to interact with regulators and assist in navigating between jurisdictions as they look to scale and test new products and services.
-GFiN also provides a means for regulators to cooperate and share knowledge and experience in working with new and innovative product and service lines.
+The BMA, as Bermuda's financial sector regulator, is a member of the Global Financial Innovation Network ("GFIN") and also a member of the GFIN Coordination Group.
+GFIN was created to provide an efficient mechanism for innovators to interact with regulators and assist in navigating between jurisdictions as they look to scale and test new products and services.
+GFIN also provides a means for regulators to cooperate and share knowledge and experience in working with new and innovative product and service lines.

+Cryptocurrency regulation

-Cryptocurrency regulation Digital Asset Business Act
+Digital Asset Business Act